scientific-python/cookie/docs/pages/guides/style.md

 ignore in `per-file-ignores`.
 If you don't like certain auto-fixes, you can disable auto-fixing for specific error codes via `unfixable`.

-There are other configuration options, such as the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options) {% rr RF003 %}, `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
+There are other configuration options, such as `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
 There's also a file `exclude` set, which you can override if you are running this entirely from pre-commit (default excludes include "build", so if you have a `build` module or file named `build.py`, it would get skipped by default without this).

+The `src` list which tells it where to look for top level packages is no longer needed if just set to `["src"]` in Ruff 0.6+. {% rr RF003 %}

 {: .warning }